 1) Questions: don't make demands.

-i) what do you think naming this method into this?
+i) what do you think about naming this method into this?

 ii) I think changing our logic will improve performance what do you think?